 open/close all folders

-- Han Solo is in debt to Jabba the Hutt due to jettisoning a shipment of spice he was supposed to be transporting for him to keep it from being seized by The Empire.
+- A New Hope: Han Solo is in debt to Jabba the Hutt due to jettisoning a shipment of spice he was supposed to be transporting for him to keep it from being seized by The Empire.
 His spice was apparently some kind of drug.
 There's also mention of the spice mines of Kessel.
-Possibly inspired from Dune.
+Possibly inspired by Dune.

-- Spice Miners on the moons of Naboo were the primary suspects of Padme's assassination attempt, until Obi-Wan finds out that Count Dooku and Viceroy Gunray are the real culprits.
+- Attack of the Clones: Spice Miners on the moons of Naboo are the primary suspects of Padme's assassination attempt, until Obi-Wan finds out that Count Dooku and Viceroy Gunray are the real culprits.

 - The second volume of the Space Captain Smith series is a Dune parody with tea instead of melange.

 - In Poul Anderson's Polesotechnic League stories, Nicolas van Rijn heads the Solar Spice and Liquors Company.
 Of course, Old Nick has his pudgy (but very strong) fingers in a lot of other profitable endeavors, as well.

 - Star Wars Legends: Several versions of spice exist, and many, but by no means all, are mined.
 The most expensive and worst is the "glitterstim" Han was running for Jabba.
 It's a drug from Kessel that makes people both high and (in concentration) mildly telepathic, as well as paranoid and twitchy.
 "Glit biters" is an in-universe term for people who take the pure form.

 - In the X-Wing Series, the Rogues have to talk a glitbiter—someone who regularly takes glitterstim and shows it—via hologram, and the glitbiter apparently forgets that he's using a hologram.
 Glitterstim telepathy doesn't work on someone who's aware of the glitbiter's ability and hostile, so because this guy can't read Rogue Leader, he gets defensive.